sensu/sensu-docs/content/sensu-go/5.16/api/silenced.md

 #### EXAMPLE {#silenced-get-example}

-The following example demonstrates a request to the `/silenced` API, resulting in a JSON array that contains [silencing entry definitions][1].
+The following example demonstrates a request to the `/silenced` API endpoint, resulting in a JSON array that contains [silencing entry definitions][1].

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_TOKEN" \